 Day of the Dead - New York City - 2016

 Day of the Dead

 Celebrate our beloved Day of the Dead tradition in New York City with art-marking, live music and more.
 Join us and dedicate our Ofrenda to your departed loved-ones by placing copies of photographs.
-You may send images to be projected during the event.

 About Day of the Dead